-After this Public Information Centre (PIC), the following tasks will be completed:
+After this Technical Advisory Meeting the following tasks will be completed:

-- Review comments received during this PIC and respond to comments; - Incorporate any refinements into the Preferred Alternative based on public and agency input; - Complete Technical Reports; - Continue to discuss with impacted property owners and arrange meetings as needed; - Prepare Environmental Study Report (ESR) summarizing the environmental investigation findings, mitigation measures, and features of the Preferred Alternative; and, - Anticipate filing the ESR for a 30-day public and agency review and comment period in September 2023.
+Review comments received during this meeting and respond to

+- comments; - Incorporate any refinements into the Preferred Alternative prior to PIC #2; - Present to the public at PIC #2 in June 2023.
+Review and respond comments from PIC #2.
+Incorporate any refinements into the Preferred Alternative based on public and agency input; - Complete Technical Reports; - Continue to discuss with impacted property owners and arrange meetings as needed; - Prepare Environmental Study Report (ESR) summarizing the environmental investigation findings, mitigation measures, and features of the Preferred Alternative; and, - Anticipate filing the ESR for a 30-day public and agency review and comment period in September 2023.